fls-bioinformatics-core/genomics/illumina2cluster/README.markdown

     prep_sample_sheet.py [OPTIONS] SampleSheet.csv

-Utility to view and edit SampleSheet file from Illumina GA2 sequencer.
-Can be used to update sample IDs and project names before running BCL to FASTQ conversion.
+Utility to prepare SampleSheet files from Illumina sequencers.
+Can be used to view, validate and update or fix information such as sample IDs and project names before running BCL to FASTQ conversion.

 Options: